How to Brew Green Tea in an Infuser Bottle (Never Use Boiling Water)

 How Do You Get the Right Temperature Without a Thermometer?

 - Wait method: Boil water.
-Wait 2 minutes = ~85°C. Wait 3 minutes = ~80°C. Wait 4 minutes = ~75°C.
+Wait 2 minutes for about 85°C. Wait 3 minutes for about 80°C. Wait 4 minutes for about 75°C.

 How Do You Brew Green Tea in an Infuser Bottle?